NoePfister/sudoku-solver/README.md

 # Features

-- [ ] SOlve Sudokus using the backtracing algorithm
+- [x] Solve Sudokus using the backtracing algorithm
-- [ ] Input own sudoku to solve
+- [x] Input own sudoku to solve